MAKING IT EASIER TO VOTE

 • Allowing pre-registration of 16-year-olds (SB 274).
 Senate Bill 274 will allow citizens between 16 and 17 ½ years old who are being issued a driver’s license or state ID to be preregistered to vote.
 Pre-registered individuals would not be placed in the Qualified Voter File (QVF) until they reach the age of 18, and the Secretary of State must check if the individual is deceased or if they’ve moved before adding them to the QVF.

 • Providing free state IDs (SB 304).
 Lack of a photo ID shouldn’t be an impediment to voting.
-If a qualified voter doesn’t have the financial means to obtain a photo ID, Senate Bill 304 allows for one to be provided free of charge with the approval from the Secretary of State.
+If a qualified voter doesn’t have the financial means to obtain a photo ID, Senate Bill 304 requires notice be provided to the voter that one could be provided free of charge with the approval from the Secretary of State.
 If a voter without photo ID uses a provisional ballot, they must verify their identity with the local clerk within six days of the election for their vote to be tabulated.

 • Ensuring members of the military can vote electronically (SB 311).
 There shouldn’t be any barriers to voting for members of our military who protect our freedoms.
 Senate Bill 311 allows for a member of the U.S. military to vote electronically using a Common Access Card if they have reason to believe they will not be in their voting jurisdiction on Election Day.